piinsec/PiiN-Security-Notes/Notes/expend-disk-space-in-vbox.md

-# How to increase disk size of Kali Linux in Virtual box
+# How to expend disk space of Kali Linux in Virtual box

 ## Step 1